Andycyborg/Oops_in_Python/README.md

+01. Classes and Objects: The Blueprint and the Building

 • Class: Think of a class as a blueprint or a template.
 It defines what an objectwill be like – what data it will hold and what actions it can perform.
 It doesn’tcreate the object itself, just the instructions for creating it.
 It’s like anarchitectural plan for a house.